vienatjeee/dns-blocklists/submit_pullrequest_here/repository_README.txt

 ### :ledger: **Multi PRO** - **Extended protection (Recommended)** <a name="pro"></a>

 Big broom - Cleans the Internet and protects your privacy!
 Blocks Ads, Affiliate, Tracking, Metrics, Telemetry, Phishing, Malware, Scam, Fake, Coins and other "Crap".

+> [!NOTE]
+> **Blocking type:** Balanced
+> This list version should only very rarely lead to restrictions.
+It is suitable for environments where there is an admin nearby who can unblock something.
+My personal recommendation for mostly problem-free adblocking with good privacy protection.

 **Entries:** pro_dh domains/hosts - pro_dhc compressed hosts - pro_cp compressed domains